fontforge/designwithfontforge.com/en-US/Making_Sure_Your_Font_Works_Validation.md

 # Testing the font in different environments

 When testing fonts on Microsoft Windows, the [Font properties extension](https://www.microsoft.com/typography/TrueTypeProperty21.mspx) can be helpful for quickly reviewing the internal font metadata, such as version numbers.

+If you install development fonts that make Windows behave erratically, [John Hudson](http://typedrawers.com/discussion/1322/otf-fonts-from-glyphs-not-working-with-windows-word) described how to clear out corrupt fonts on TypeDrawers:

+> Restart Windows in recovery console mode.
+In the console, navigate to the Windows/Fonts folder, and delete all entries for the Rhodium font.
+Then navigate to Windows/System32 and delete the 'FNTCACHE.DAT' file **(not the .dll)** Then restart Windows.
+The font cache .dat file will be rebuilt, and then you can reinstall a clean copy of the Rhodium font and see if it behaves.
+(Don't worry if you still get a message saying the font is already installed: at that stage Windows is lying to you.)